Gleejr/osticket-prereqs/README.md

 <p>
-7. Choose the "Standard_D4s_v3 - 4 vCPUs 16 GiB memory" size.
-Set "labuser" as the username and "Password1234" as the password.
+7. Choose the 'Standard_D4s_v3 - 4 vCPUs 16 GiB memory' size.
+Set 'labuser' as the username and 'Password1234' as the password.
 </p>

 <p>